PaulBiod/BambuP1Streamer/bambu_p1_streamer_addon/README.md

 This document explains **how to use the Bambu P1 camera inside Home Assistant**, especially with **Frigate / go2rtc** and for **display on a TV**.

+“This add-on starts an internal go2rtc instance used only as a producer.”
 ---

 ## 🎯 What this add-on does